Key takeaways:

 Low copays for prescription medications

-$4.80 per brand-name medication
+$4.90 per brand-name medication

 $1.60 per generic medication

-You automatically qualify and are enrolled in Extra Help if you meet certain eligibility criteria.
+You automatically qualify for and are enrolled in Extra Help if you meet certain eligibility criteria.
 If you don’t automatically qualify, you can complete an online application through the U.S. Social Security Administration.
 You can also call 1-800-772-1213 (TTY 1-800-325-0778) to apply over the phone.

-One example of a PAP that offers savings to Medicare recipients is the Novo Nordisk Patient Assistance Program, which provides the manufacturer’s medications free of charge to those who qualify.
-The program includes many diabetes medications, such as Ozempic (semaglutide) and Victoza (liraglutide).
-To qualify for the program, you must:
+One example of a PAP that does help Medicare recipients is the Novo Nordisk Patient Assistance Program, which provides the manufacturer’s medications free of charge to those who qualify.
+The program includes many diabetes medications, such as Ozempic (semaglutide) and Rybelsus (semaglutide).

 Be a U.S. citizen or legal resident